-The UN and Jordan do not like to talk about it and initiatives to control the practice have reduced the numbers.
+The UN and Jordan don't like to talk about it and initiatives to control the practice have reduced the numbers.
 But Carlos Gallegos, another EU official in Amman, said: “It’s a big issue for us.”

-Khaled, a Jordanian policeman from a nearby town, told EUobserver about a marriage which took place in March.
+Khaled, a Jordanian policeman from a nearby town, told EUobserver about a marriage in March.

-He said: “A man and his wife went to Zaatari to buy UN food from the refugees.
+“A man and his wife went to Zaatari to buy [UN] food from the refugees.
 The man said: ‘I will stay and guard the car.’
 While his wife was gone, they came and made him a proposal.
 He married a girl right there and then.
 His wife came back with bags.
 ‘Who’s this?’ she asked.
 ‘She is a poor refugee.
 We’ll drive her so that she can join her family in Jordan.
 It’s on our way home,’ he said.
 They drive.
 They drive.
 ‘Where is she is getting off?’ the wife asked.
 ‘Soon.'
 They drive again.
 ‘Is it near?’ the wife asked.
 ‘It’s near.'
 They get home.
 ‘So where does she live?’ the wife asked.
 ‘She lives with us now.
 She is my wife number one and if you don’t like it, you can go to hell.'
 So what can his old wife do?
 She is no longer attractive.
-No one else wants her.
+No one wants her.
 So she accepts it.
-It's true.
-It's true.
+It is true.
+It is true.
 And I know many cases like this.”